chef/chef-oss-practices/contributors/guide/README.md

 ## Issues Management or Triage

 Helping to manage or triage open issues can be a great contribution and a great opportunity to learn about the various areas of the project.
 Triaging is the word we use to describe the process of adding multiple types of descriptive labels to GitHub issues, in order to speed up routing issues to the right folks.
-Refer to the [Issue Triage Guidelines](/contributors/guide/issue-triage.md) for more information.
+Refer to the [Issue Triage Guidelines](issue-triage.md) for more information.

 # Community

 If you haven't noticed by now, we have a large, lively, and friendly open-source community.
 We depend on new people becoming project members and regular code contributors, so we would like you to come join us!
-The [Community Membership Document](/community-membership.md) covers membership processes and roles.
+The [Project Membership Document](/projecrt-membership.md) covers membership processes and roles.

 ## Communication